Greenway's grunter: Taxonomy and etymology

 Greenway's grunter was first formally described in 1971 by Richard P. Vari with the type locality given as the Hann River at Moll Gorge in Western Australia.
 The generic name refers to the type locality while the specific name honours the American ornithologist James C. Greenway for his generous support of the American Museum of Natural History's Australian expedition on which the type was collected.

+Other species in the genus

+In 2016, it was announced that 20 new species of fish from the Kimberley had been discovered, of which 16 were new species of Terapontidae.
+One of these, a 25cm-long grunter found in an unnamed creek flowing into the lower Prince Regent River, was named "Winton's grunter", or Hannia wintoni, after the Western Australian writer and conservationist Tim Winton, which was confirmed in 2020, after Shelley, Delaval, Le Feuvre, Dempster, Raadik & Swearer.